narrative-io/narrative-rfc/nql.md

 #### 10.7.1 `_rosetta_stone`

- NQL supports Attribute querying via the Rosetta Embedded Namespace is facilitated by `_rosetta_stone`, a direct method to query Rosetta Stone attributes. `_rosetta_stone` acts as an attribute reference within the dataset or access rule identifier.
+ NQL supports Attribute querying via the Rosetta Embedded Namespace is facilitated by `_rosetta_stone`, a direct method to query Rosetta Stone attributes. `_rosetta_stone` acts as an attribute reference within the dataset or access rule. `_rosetta_stone` must follow either a dataset's `unique_name`, a dataset's `id`, or an access rule's `name`.
 In case of an absence of mappings or an incorrect attribute reference, the query will return an error.

  ##### Basic Usage